SquirrelAssassin/Azure-EA-Cost/readme.md

 #### Requirements

-* $DaysToGoBack           - The days back you wish to use as a starting date, Default is 0 (Today even though the report is likely not contain todays data the script will use the last date in the file as the default starting date).
+* DaysToGoBack           - The days back you wish to use as a starting date, Default is 0 (Today even though the report is likely not contain todays data the script will use the last date in the file as the default starting date).

-* $enrollmentNumber       - Your EA Enrollment Number
+* enrollmentNumber       - Your EA Enrollment Number

-* $accesskey              - Your access key
+* accesskey              - Your access key

-* $DailyDetails           - If you put in this switch you will get a detailed resource spend on the $DaysToGoBack date.
+* DailyDetails           - If you put in this switch you will get a detailed resource spend on the $DaysToGoBack date.

 * SMTPSendEmail           - Your access key